IBE160/SG-Gruppe-Stavanger/proposal.md

 # User Flows – Smart Food & Recipe Platform

+## A. Authentication & Account Management Flows

+### Login page
+- User click on Forgotten Password (a link to help recover password and change it)
+- Redirected to Forgotten password page

+### Forgotten Password
+- If user clicked Forgotten Password: (can be done on the login page)
+- User types in email and click Send Password Resett (email used on the account)
+- Receives email with forgotten password link and clicks link
+- Redirected to Change To New Password page
+- User types in new password twice and click Change To New Password
+- Redirected to Login Page and user logs in with email and new password
+- Redirected to landing page logged in

+### Authentication
+- If **Create New Account** is clicked: Redirects to registration page
+- User registers with email and password
+- Receives verification email an clicks verification link
+- Redirected back to platform and automatically logged in

+### First-Time Setup (Happens Immediately after new user has successfully registered and verified)
+- User is automatically redirected from the "Verification Successful" or "login" page
+- Text is shown to user: "Welcome, [Display Name]!"
+- Text is shown to user: "Let's personalize your experience.
+A few questions will help us find the perfect recipes just for you."
+- User clicks: Get Started
+- User goes through Dietary Restrictions (Allergies if you have any or if vegan e.g., can pick don't have any)
+- The user can pick favourite cuisines (Optional, but great for personalization)
+- User can register what kitchen equipment they have (Optional, powerful feature for app) (check list will be shown where the user can check box of equipment they have like: "Air Fryer", "Blender", e.g.)
+- Setup over text shown: "You are all set!
+We have saved your preferences, and you can change them anytime in your profile settings.
+Let's get cooking!", User clicks on: "Start Exploring" (automatically redirected after 2 seconds if not clicked)
+- Redirected user to start page

+### Account Management
+- user wants to change password and click on profile and see these options:
+- "Edit profile" (to change profile picture and such)
+- "Appearance" (to change the look and theme)
+- "Change password" (to change your password, requires that you know your password and logged in)
+- "Logout" (logs out of account)

+### Edit Profile
+- If clicked these options will be shown:
+- "Change Picture" (Account picture)
+- "Display Name" (User name other will see)
+- "About Me" (Short text field for personal description (Optional))
+- "Location" (City, Country(Optional))
+- "Link Accounts" (option to connect or disconnect third-party login like Google, Facebook or Apple)
+- "Phone Number" (Used for verification, password resets or two-face authentication (2FA))
+- "Dietary Restrictions" (To change from vegan, vegetarian, gluten-free or allergies (after the first time))

+### Change Password
+- If user clicked Changed Password:
+- Type in **Current** password
+- Type in new password twice (Must be strong and not the same as old password)
+- User is redirected to a page that says: your password has been changed
+- Email is sent to user to notify them that password has been changed and if it was not them who did it they must contact us as fast as possible

+### Appearance
+- if user clicked on "Appearance"
+- Redirected to Appearance page and shown these options:
+- "Dark Mode" (Make the web page dark themed)
+- "Light Mode" (Make the web page Light themes)

+### Logout
+- logs out
+- redirected to landing page as not logged in

+---

+## B. Core Application User Flows

 ## 1. User Comes Home from Grocery Shopping
 - Opens the website and lands on the **Landing Page**
   *(Unregistered users can see “Today’s Recipes”, “Daily Inspiration”, or try a “Creative Mode” without saving results.